- Stay Sane Stay Safe positive poster platform

 It all started with a question of our friend, who works at a hospital, to design an uplifting poster for his colleagues.
 One shower thought and phone call later we decided this project could and should be bigger.
 Stay Sane, Stay Safe saw the light of day.
 That very same day a fully functioning platform was up as a positive response to the Corona-crisis.
-A website with more than 1500 free downloadable posters submitted by people from over 80 countries around the world, to support our lifesavers and inspire home-stayers during the crisis.
+We've got Overdeschreef on board and managed the whole project just with the three of us.
+Positive energy get's you a long way.

 - Production: Studio Lennarts & De Bruijn + overdeschreef